Watts-College/cpp-526-fall-2022/schedule.md

 You will get plenty of practice with these tools and submit your labs as knitted R Markdown (`.RMD`) files.

-* Learn more abour R Markdown here: [Getting Started with R Markdown](https://rmarkdown.rstudio.com/lesson-1.html)
+* Learn more about R Markdown here: [Getting Started with R Markdown](https://rmarkdown.rstudio.com/lesson-1.html)
 * View R Markdown in action in the below image

 <br>